CSDTs/django_git_tinymce/Bugs and Enhancements.md

   - Show only file changed in commit view
     - use diff_to_tree()
     - http://www.pygit2.org/diff.html
+    - current showing the file hex instead of the last commit hex that involves the file changed.

   - ~~Fix create file form - wrong editor~~
   - Template nav image absolut url